Helsinki-NLP/OPUS-repository/doc/ManagingMetaData.md

 </letsmt-ws>
 ```

-* you can also search within a certain sub-tree of all possible paths by adding the root path to the URL and by adding the special action `type=recursive`
+* you can also search within a certain sub-tree of all possible paths by adding the root path to the URL and by adding the special action `action=search` (NOTE: changed from old API where it used to be `type=recursive`)

 ```
-$LETSMT_CONNECT -X GET "$LETSMT_URL/metadata/slot1/user1/xml/fi-tr?owner=user1&uid=user1&type=recursive"
+$LETSMT_CONNECT -X GET "$LETSMT_URL/metadata/slot1/user1/xml/fi-tr?owner=user1&uid=user1&action=search"

 <letsmt-ws version="55">
   <list path="">